mlaursen/react-md/packages/icon/README.md

 <td><code>ReactNode</code></td>
 <td><code>null</code></td>
 <td>
 Any children to render to create the font icon.
-This is required for material-icons.
+This is required for material-icons.&#10;
 </td>
 </tr>
 <tr>